gilzoide/GGJ18/README.md

 ===========================
 Speak "up and shoot that basket"!

-Transmit energy throught the line, transmitting matter (the ball) into the basket using your microphone or mouse/touchscreen.
+Transmit energy through the line, transmitting matter (the ball) into the basket using your microphone or mouse/touchscreen.
 Make as many points as you can!